Four-field kono: Goal

-The goal of each player is to capture the other player's pieces and reduce it to one.
-This is because with only one piece, a player can no longer execute a capture.
+The goal of each player is to capture the other player's pieces and reduce it to one, at which point - with only one piece - a player can no longer execute a capture.
 Another way to win is for a player to immobilize the other player's pieces so that they cannot move or capture.

 Equipment

 The board is a 4×4 square grid.
 There are 16 markers in total, divided into two equal sets of eight pieces each.
 Typically the game is played with eight black and eight white marbles.

 Gameplay

 The game is played according to these rules.